-- 1) make the circuits idle in the designated band, except those circuits at the receiving end that have imposed a blocked condition on the sending end, - 2) send the appropriate clearing signal (clear-forward, clear-back) or any interconnected circuits, and

-- 3) respond with a reset-band-acknowledgement message for the designated band coded as follows: - band number: same band number as received reset-band signal - circuit status indicators: coded 0 to indicate available for service, 1 unavailable for service due to blocked condition.
+- 1) make the circuits idle in the designated band, except those circuits at the receiving end that have imposed a blocked condition on the sending end, - 2) send the appropriate clearing signal (clear-forward, clear-back) on any tandem-connected circuits, and - 3) respond with a reset-band-acknowledgement message for the designated band coded as follows: - band number: same band number as received reset-band signal - circuit status indicators: i) for all circuits idle, coded as describedin § 3.4.2.3 d) in an LSU; ii) for any other status condition, coded as described in the last (1 1 1 1) entry of § 3.4.2.4 e), with 0 to indicate available for service, 1 to indicate unavailable for service due to blocked condition.
+In this case a two unit message results.

-Should a reset-band signal be received after sending a reset-band signal, but before receiving a reset-band-acknowledgement message indicating that both exchanges have lost memory, the response should be a reset-band-acknowledgement message with circuit status indicators set to 0.
+Should a reset-band signal be received after sending a reset-band signal, but before receiving a reset-band-acknowledgement message indicating that both exchanges have lost memory, the response should be a reset-band-acknowledgement, all circuits idle LSU.
+If the exchange has not been arranged to avoid all-zero signal units by recourse to the LSU established to supersede the prior RBA coding, the original two-unit message remains applicable.
+Although the new LSU is recommended, no time has been set to remove the validity of the reset-band-acknowledgement as originally coded.